Travel Queensland and discover the diverse and stunning Outback

 Experience unique adventures while you visit a sheep or cattle station.
 Step back in our planet's history following Australia's Dinosaur Trail.
 Challenge your luck fossicking for gemstones and precious opals.

-There is so much to discover in Queensland's inland.
+There is so much to discover while you drive along the Matilda Way.
 Let me guide you to the best places and help you find your personal highlights for your travels in Outback Queensland.

-In honour of the famous song "Waltzing Matilda", which was written by Andrew Barton Patterson near Winton, this main route through Outback Queensland received its nickname Matilda Highway.
-Any place west of this route is even more remote Outback.
+In honour of the famous song "Waltzing Matilda", which was written by Andrew Barton Paterson near Winton, this main touring route through Outback Queensland received its nickname Matilda Way.
+It is an easy way to experience the true Outback on a sealed road.
+Any place west of this route is even more remote.

-The Matilda Highway crosses a region of diverse & stunning landscapes...
+The Matilda Way crosses a region of diverse & stunning landscapes...

 Matilda country is a fascinating part of the Australian Outback.
 It's the land of bush poets and yarns, stockmen and shearers.
 A region full of history from a great past.